The Unique Challenge of Trucking Payroll Are you tired of...

 The contract I had the driver sign when I hired them protects me right?

-No, the driver cannot sign away their employee rights (unemployment, workers compensation, company health insurance).
-It doesn’t matter what verbiage the contract has.
+No, the driver cannot sign away their employee rights, such as unemployment, workers’ compensation, or company health insurance.
+It doesn’t matter what the contract says; those rights are protected by law.

-What would happen if one of my drivers turns me in?
+What would happen if one of my drivers reported me?

 Can I lower the driver's pay to make up for the fact that I'm not paying taxes?